ErezVolk/mac-hebrew-si-1452-2/README.md

 A Mac keboard layout for the Israeli standard layout 1452-2 (2017); see http://mikladot.com for what's new.

-Adapted from the standard MacOS Hebrew layout using Ukelele by Erez Volk.
+Adapted from the standard MacOS Hebrew layout by Erez Volk.

 ## Installation Instructions